dahas/f7k/README.md

-# PHP Application Skeleton
+# f7k - a PHP framework
-Everything you need to build a Vanilla PHP App from scratch.
+f7k is the numeronym of the word 'framework'.
+This framework has everything you need to build a database-driven PHP App from scratch.

 ## Installation
 ````